 Previous official forecasts suggested that CPI would reach 3.2% by the end of 2024, then continue to fall over the coming eighteen months.

-The current annual figure (3.6%) together with its quarterly and monthly figures suggest inflation may be stickier than expected.
+The current annual figure (3.8%) together with its quarterly and monthly figures suggest inflation is be stickier than expected.

-The Producer Price Index (PPI) – a measure of industrial prices – reversed the downward trend and grew by 4.3% in the March quarter.
+The Producer Price Index (PPI) – a measure of industrial prices – continued reversing the easing trend and grew by 4.8% in the June quarter.

 Data information